Home/Blog/Lifestyle/Diet/Hypothyroidism Diet: Foods to Eat & Avoid for Better Management

 What should I eat at night if I have hypothyroidism?

 Opt for a light, balanced dinner, like chapati or brown rice with dal and cooked vegetables such as spinach or bell peppers.
-Avoid spicy, greasy, or very heavy meals late at night.
+Avoid spicy, greasy, or very heavy meals late at night to aid sleep and digestion.

 Which juice supports thyroid health?